-- in-class on specified homework due dates - about 15-20 min. each - approximately 1 quiz per unit, so about 8 total - lowest one dropped, so you can miss one without penalty - other misses only permitted in accordance with university policy (e.g., illness with doctor's note, etc.) - closed-book, closed-notes - think of them as extensions to the homework - length/difficulty similar to 1 or 2 homework problems - to prepare, be sure you can solve most recent homework without group help
+- in-class on specified homework due dates - about 15-20 min. each - approximately 1 quiz per unit, so about 8 total - lowest one dropped, so you can miss one without penalty - other misses only permitted in accordance with university policy (e.g., illness with doctor's note, etc.) - closed-book, closed-notes - think of them as extensions to the homework - length/difficulty similar to one or two homework problems - To prepare, be sure you can solve problems like those seen on the most recent homework in about 15-20 minutes each and without group help!